shivani14012004/social-network-ads-purchase-prediction/README.md

 ### K-Nearest Neighbors (KNN) | Machine Learning | Streamlit

-A professional **Machine Learning web application** that predicts whether a customer is likely to purchase a product after viewing a social network advertisement.
+A Machine Learning web application that predicts whether a customer is likely to purchase a product after viewing a social network advertisement.

-The project uses the **K-Nearest Neighbors (KNN)** algorithm with **feature scaling** and provides an interactive prediction interface built with **Streamlit**.
+The project uses the **K-Nearest Neighbors (KNN)** classification algorithm with **feature scaling** and provides an interactive prediction interface using **Streamlit**.

----

-## 📌 Project Overview

-The goal of this project is to predict customer purchase behavior based on demographic and salary information.

-The model uses the following customer features:

-* **Gender**
-* **Age**
-* **Estimated Salary**

-A **StandardScaler** is used to scale the numerical features before making predictions.

-The trained KNN model classifies the customer into one of two categories:

-* **0 → Not Purchased**
-* **1 → Purchased**

-The trained model and scaler are saved as `.pkl` files and loaded by the Streamlit application.

 ---